white-belly-cat/TwelveDataAPIPackage/README.md

 # TwelveDataAPIPackage
-API package for TwelveData on Swift programming lang
+API package for TwelveData on Swift programming language.